samansohani78/SNIProxy-rs/CONTRIBUTING.md

 1. Update documentation for new features
 2. Add tests for new functionality
 3. Update the README.md if needed
-4. Ensure CI passes on your PR
+4. Ensure CI passes on the pull request

 ## Commit Messages